Why do we underestimate how long it will take to complete a task?

 Where this bias occurs

-Let’s say John, a university student, has a paper due on Friday, a week from today.
+John, a university student, has a paper due in one week.
 John has written many papers of a similar length before, and it generally takes him about a week to get it done.
-Nonetheless, as he is planning how to divide up his time, John is positive that he can finish the assignment in three days, so he doesn’t start until Tuesday.
+Nonetheless, as he is dividing up his time, John is positive that he can finish the assignment in three days, so he puts off starting.
 In the end, he doesn’t have the paper finished in time, and needs to ask for an extension.

 Debias Your Organization